yusufipk/YTChatHub/memory-bank/progress.md

 - [x] Ensure transparent background for OBS browser source.
 - [x] Display new member announcements on overlay.
 - [x] Timezone-aware timestamp display on overlay.
-- [ ] Add entrance/exit animations for message transitions.
+- [x] Add entrance/exit animations for message transitions.
 - [ ] Add theme controls and customization options.

 ## Phase 4 – Reliability & Polish
 - [x] Implement image proxy with caching to prevent YouTube CDN 429 errors.
+- [ ] Refactor the code
+- [ ] Add log-in and unique stream id for each logged in user
+- [ ] Ensure the deployment.
 - [ ] Expand logging/metrics for long-stream observability.
 - [ ] Write tests (unit/integration) and contributor documentation.